rcdilorenzo/tunneler/README.md

 ## Setup

-Ngrok must be installed and you must have a `.ngrok2/ngrok.yml` file in your home directory.
+Ngrok must be installed at `/usr/local/bin/ngrok` and you must have a `.ngrok2/ngrok.yml` file in your home directory.
 Ngrok must also of course be in your path.

 Example Ngrok Config: